FlickyOs/Adobe-Debloater/README.md

 the issue as fast as possible.
 This is my work on debloating Adobe packages and no other sources were used for the debloating.Noice!

-Credit to:canonez and Phlegm they helped a ton with the creation of this guide!
+Credit to : canonez and Phlegm they helped a ton with the creation of this guide!

 Known issues: The Script not working probably try running it as Administrator.
 If you still have the same issue